mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 to meet their requirements.

 ELIMINATOR CLOSE

 ASSAULT WEAPON

 Layout is conventional, with the magazine in front of the trigger assembly.
-Unusually for a close- assault weapon there is no foregrip.
+Unusually for a close-assault weapon there is no foregrip.
 If the weapon is to be used in both hands the usual practice is to cup the front of the magazine well.
 This is effective with standard magazines but when using extended